Daniel-Liu-c0deb0t/uwu/README.md

 in your `$PATH`

-it is possible to read and write from files by specifying the input file and output file, in that order. u can use `--help` for more info
+it is possible to read and write from files by specifying the input file and output file, in that order. u can use `--help` for more info. pass in `-v` for timings

 #### build from this repo
 <details>